end-to-end-mlops-databricks-3/marvelous-databricks-course-malganis35/docs/cao_tri_do_marvelous_mlops_training/docs/setup/wsl_setup.rst

 2. Alternatively, go to the website of VS Code (https://code.visualstudio.com/).
 Download it and install it manually

-Windows 11 with admin rights (not Keyrus Laptop)
+Windows 11 with admin rights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have Windows 11, you can install all of these components by opening a Powershell windows and use: